Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

 uint32_t p1 = _tzcnt_u32(m1);

-Now we know the element at p1 in fl->microtile_free_map_1 contains enough space for our request.
-This is then repeated, traversing down the hierarchy:
+At p1 in fl->microtile_free_map_1 contains enough space for our request.
+Repeat downwards:

 uint32_t i1, i2, i3, i4, i5, i6;